bongochong/CombinedPrivacyBlockLists/BLT/README.md

 **Notes**:
 - If you deviate from the checklist then you are stupid.
 This does not apply if you are modifying the files as opposed to using them as is.
 - All of these files and folders - including the *parsing* directory - must be housed within ~/BLT.
+- The Windows versions of these scripts (combined into a unified interface) can be found here: https://github.com/bongochong/CWP-Utilities